How to choose palliative*

-Hospice care” is also supportive care, plus it’s tailored to meet the needs of people living out their final months.
+Hospice care is also supportive care, but hospice offers additional services tailored to meet the needs of people living out their final months.

 Supportive care decisions are best guided by all of your loved one's needs and wishes — physical, emotional and spiritual.